 Easter is a time to look back while also looking forward.
 For me it is the time of year when I am reminded as to why I chose to live in this community.
-It is the collective understanding we are in a place where we can be friends even if we hold differing views.
+There is a collective understanding that we are in a place where we can be friends even if we hold differing views.
 Where we can even be competitive, but acknowledge that we are going to see each other around town and share an abiding faith in being neighborly.

 I miss my mother on Easter perhaps more than any other holiday or even her birthday.
 Easter provided her warm perspective on people of different faiths, along with those who simply celebrate the awakening of the soil, coming together.
 When family and friends are woven into a community quilt of new hope.